JOHN 3:16 REFERS TO BODILY IMMORTALITY

 “Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.”
 (John 7:38)

 The problem is our body.
 Actually we are not fighting our way upward but downward.
-God has given us this wonderful physical body, a possession not shared by any other creature of God, apparently.
+God has given us this wonderful physical body, a possession apparently not shared by any other creature of God.
 We, from our heavenly vantage point, are to put to death the actions of our body as it is driven by our sinful nature.

-The prize is our body.
-The Christian fight of faith is to regain possession of our body!
+The prize is your body.
+The Christian fight of faith is to regain possession of your body!

 What does it means to prepare for the coming of Christ?
 It means to gain victory over our trust in the world, the lusts and passions of our flesh and spirit, and to set aside our own will and ambitions that we may learn to live by the Life of Jesus.